Find A Speaker

 Accomplished Educator, Writer and Social/Cultural Critic

-- Author of Obama and the Biracial Factor: The Battle for a New American Majority, Cultural Representation in Native America and Louisiana Creoles: Cultural Recovery and Mixed Race Native American Identity
+- Author of nine books including Cultural Representation in Native America, Indian Blood: HIV and Colonial Trauma in San Francisco’s Two-Spirit Community and Louisiana Creoles: Cultural Recovery and Mixed Race Native American Identity

 A Leading Voice in Performance and Arts Education

-- Spoken Word perfomrer, Broadway veteran, dancer/choreographer and environmental justice advocate
+- Spoken Word performer, Broadway veteran, dancer/choreographer and environmental justice advocate

 - Recipient of the U.S. Artists Rockefeller Fellowship which annually recognizes 50 of the country's "greatest living artists"